joniEAHH/blackbass/README.md

 # blackbass

-This is a project that I've crafted on Angular JS
+This is a project that I've crafted on AngularJS